lorinanthony/SECT/README.md

 This will create a series of tables similiar to Table 1 in the main text.
 Note that the current version of the SECT code takes images/shapes that are formatted as png files.

 ### Relevant Citations
 L. Crawford, A. Monod, A.X.
 Chen, S. Mukherjee, and R. Rabadán.
-Functional Data Analysis using a Topological Summary Statistic: the Smooth Euler Characteristic Transform. arXiv.
-1611.06818.
+Predicting clinical outcomes in glioblastoma: an application of topological and functional data analysis. *Journal of the American Statistical Association*.
+In Press.

 ### Questions and Feedback
 For questions or concerns with the SECT functions, please contact [Lorin Crawford](mailto:lorin_crawford@brown.edu) or [Anthea Monod](mailto:antheam@tauex.tau.ac.il).